TRECVID 2006 Keyframes

 For a detailed description of the TRECVID Evaluation Tasks, please refer to the NIST TRECVID 2006 Evaluation Description.

 The keyframes were selected by going to the middle frame of the shot boundary, then parsing left and right of that frame to locate the nearest I-Frame.
 This then became the keyframe and was extracted.
-Keyframes have been provided at both the subshot (NRKF) and master shot (RKF) levels.
+Keyframes are provided at both the subshot (NRKF) and master shot (RKF) levels.

 In a small number of cases (all of them subshots) there was no I-Frame within the subshot boundaries.
 When this occurred, the middle frame was selected.